jjkee/HW2-jjkee/hw2.md

 ### Differential expression test: Part I

-So let's find subset of probes (or genes) that are responsive to poly-IC treatment with FDR cutoff of 0.05 and fold change of >1.5.
+Find the subset of probes (or genes) that are responsive to poly-IC treatment with FDR cutoff of 0.05 and absolute log2 fold change of >1.5.

 From the paper: